When make -j$(nproc) fails

 So these are examples of failures when sequential build normally succeeds due to deterministic rule execution order.

-Do you think there could be a bug when parallel build almost always succeeds while sequential would always fail?
+The question: Do you think there could be a bug when parallel build almost always succeeds while sequential would always fail?

 I encountered it once in my life: https://bugs.gentoo.org/566620.
-By There missing dependency was alwasy satisfied by a builder from other rules runnig in parallel.
+By There missing dependency was always satisfied by a builder from other rules running in parallel.
+The fix adds missing dependency (as expected): https://github.com/skvadrik/re2c/commit/88a7cec2e644c6d890f68133ed8fd6362e5beeab

 Parting words

-To state the obvious: building packages in parallell speeds builds up.
-Sometimes by a lot.
+To state the obvious: building packages in parallel speeds builds up.

-Vast majority of packages do support parallel builds.
-Probably not a surprise to anyone.
-I think we can flip a default on in nixpkgs and sort out the fallout.
+surprise to anyone.
+I think we can flip a default on in nixpkgs

 There is a list of yet unfixed packages at https://github.com/NixOS/nixpkgs/issues/142338.
 Feel free to grab one and give it a try.